 A holster/pistol combination you are comfortable with is one more likely to carried and less likely to leave at home.

-Level Two consist of two retention devices, such as a strap and internal retention device.
+Level Two consists of two retention devices, such as a strap and internal retention device.

-This is where the buyer will see the most variety of differences between manufactures.
+This is where the buyer will see the most variety of differences between manufacturers.